abuhuraira-73/Linkedin-checkbox-selector/README.md

 #### Step 5: Follow Tool Instructions
 1. Accept the risk warning by typing `y`
+2. Choose between selecting visible checkboxes or using BLAZING FAST scroll mode
-2. Enter number of checkboxes to select (max 50)
+3. Enter number of checkboxes to select (or 'max' for unlimited scrolling)
-3. Press ENTER when ready
+4. Press ENTER when ready
-4. Tool will connect to your Chrome and start selecting checkboxes
+5. Tool will connect to your Chrome and start selecting checkboxes
-5. When done, manually click the "Invite" button in Chrome
+6. When done, manually click the "Invite" button in Chrome

 ### 🔄 **SUBSEQUENT USES (Super Easy!)**